huabei/miRPVS/README.md

 If you find it useful, please cite:

-**Equivalent Graph Neural Network-based Virtual Screening of Ultra-large chemical libraries  Targeting miRNA-protein complex**
+**Equivariant Graph Neural Network-based Virtual Screening of Ultra-large chemical libraries  Targeting miRNA-protein complex**
 Huabei Wang; Zhimin Zhang; Guangyang Zhang, Ming Wen\* and Hongmei Lu\*.
 *Will Published in:*
 *DOI:* [](<>)